-Ensure that you and all testing staff comply with all applicable laws, including those relating to discrimination.
+Ensure that you and all testing staff comply with all applicable policies and procedures, including those relating to discrimination.
 By strictly following policies and procedures, you give students the best guarantee of fair testing and the best possible test day experience.